Certora/Documentation/docs/user-guide/glossary.md

   The terms "model", "example", and "counterexample" are used interchangeably.
   They all refer to an assignment of values to all of the CVL variables and contract storage.
 See {ref}`rule-overview`.

+overapproximation
+underapproximation
+  Sometimes it is useful to replace a complex piece of code with something simpler that is easier to reason about.
+If the approximation includes all of the possible behaviors of the original code (and possibly others), it is called an "overapproximation"; if it does not then it is called an "underapproximation".
+For example, a {ref}`NONDET <view-summary>` summary is an overapproximation because every possible value that the original implementation could return is considered by the Prover.

+  Proofs on overapproximated programs are {term}`sound`, but there may be spurious {term}`counterexample`s caused by behavior that the original code did not exhibit.
+Underapproximations are more dangerous because a property that is successfully verified on the underapproximation may not hold on the approximated code.

 parametric rule
   A parametric rule is a rule that calls an ambiguous method, either using a